hebcal/hebcal-js/README.md

 #### `Hebcal.prototype.year`

 Number.
 The year represented in the `Hebcal`.
+(Not actually a prototype value.)

 #### `Hebcal.prototype.months`

 Array of `Hebcal.Month`s.
 Is not intended to be used directly, but rather with the `getMonth()` and `map()` methods.
+(Not actually a prototype value.)

 #### `Hebcal.prototype.holidays`

 Array of holidays, as `Hebcal.holidays.Event`s, for the represented year.
 Can be used directly.
+(Not actually a prototype value.)

 #### `Hebcal.prototype.length`

 Number of days in the year.
+(Not actually a prototype value.)

 #### `Hebcal.prototype.il`

 Boolean get/set.
 Whether the current location is in Israel or not.
 This is relevant with regards to holidays.
 This gets set by `Hebcal.defaultCity`, and `year.setCity()`.
 It's possible that you may have to set it yourself in certain circumstances.
+(Not actually a prototype value.)

 #### `Hebcal.prototype.lat` and `long`

 Number get/sets.
 The latitude and longitude of the current location.
 This is relevant with regards to getting times for dates.
+(Not actually prototype values.)
 Default: 0.

 #### `Hebcal.prototype.setCity(city)`